Ratchet & Clank Future: Tools of Destruction: Awards

-It also placed runner-up for various awards in IGN's Best of 2007, including PS3 Game of the Year.
+It also placed runner-up for various awards in IGNs Best of 2007, including PS3 Game of the Year.
 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tools of Destruction in three categories: "Adventure Game of the Year", "Outstanding Achievement in Animation", and "Outstanding Achievement in Visual Engineering".

 Sales

 Tools of Destruction sold nearly 75,000 units during October 2007.
 While this value is lower than other previous PlayStation 3 titles (such as Warhawk and Heavenly Sword, both which broke 100,000 sales in their first month of release), the game has outsold Ratchet: Deadlockeds first month of sales by nearly 20,000 units.
 Sony Computer Entertainment of America stated that they were "very happy" with the initial sales figures.

 Sequel

 A downloadable pirate-themed sequel titled Ratchet & Clank Future: Quest for Booty was released on the PSN.
 It is set after the events of Tools of Destruction and is much shorter than the predecessor.
 It is also followed by A Crack in Time, eventually ending the Future Saga with Into the Nexus.